 OpenAthens is an identity and IP-based authentication system that provides access to the library's licensed online resources via single sign-on (SSO) technology.
 It is replacing our previous system, Web Authentication Management (WAM).
 OpenAthens offers a more secure and reliable experience for USF library patrons and should resolve the "proxy error" access issue many users have been experiencing.

-Eventually, all resources will be moved to OpenAthens.
-To avoid broken links, beginning December 1, please update all other permalinks by the start of the spring semester 2019.
+Almost all resources have migrated to OpenAthens.
+To avoid broken links, please update permalinks by the start of the spring semester 2019.

 If you have questions about updating permalinks, please contact firstname.lastname@example.org.

 USF students, staff, and faculty must use their myUSF credentials to access online resources regardless of whether they are on or off campus.
 Users will only need to authenticate to OpenAthens once per session.
-An OpenAthens session stays active for up to 8 hours, unless you clear you browser cache and cookies.
+An OpenAthens session stays active for up to 8 hours, unless you clear your browser cache and cookies.
 The authentication process will differ based on whether resources are accessed via library websites or directly from a content provider website.